Courses & Curriculum

 The offshore commercial diving industry specializes in oil rig platforms and pipeline inspection, maintenance, and repair.
 In the course, students will be introduced to the nomenclature of the various types of offshore structures.
 Students will advance and refine skills while performing a pipeline flange assembly on our pipeline project.

-Students will learn to safely conduct surface decompression dives in the hyperbaric chamber.
+Students will learn to conduct surface decompression dives in the hyperbaric chamber safely.
 This is an advanced project that is as exciting as it is challenging.
 Students will level bottom in the water, surface, and transfer to the hyperbaric chamber to perform surface decompression dives.

 Diving Equipment Maintenance